dadcworkshop/dadcworkshop.github.io/shared-task.md

 5. DO NOT ask questions about the passage structure such as *"What is the third word in the passage?"*.
 6. There should be NO duplicate (or very similar) model-fooling questions.
 To ensure this, we require that all your model-fooling example for the same passage have different answers.
 7. You *MUST provide explanations* for all your *model-fooling examples only*.
+8. If the interface suggests that you didn't fool the model, but you actually consider the model to be fooled, please prepend the text **MODELFOOLED** to your explanation and then provide the explanation for why the model is fooled as normal.

 Valid examples should be questions about the content of the passage (not its structure) that the model answers incorrectly and a sufficiently well-trained human answers correctly.